makkanimation/react-dashboard/Guidelines.md

 [API Link](https://reqres.in/)
 ----------------
 First we need below pages

 1.)
 Login as first page

 2.)
 Signup/Register

 3.)
-Dashboard (after login it will be default. and login/register page cannot be accessable if user will be login.
+Dashboard (After login it will be default page. and login/register page cannot be accessable if user will be login.
 It will rediect to Dashboard Page)

 4.)
 Profile Page